 Many employers erroneously believe that a 360-recruitment model is more cost-effective than hiring different players for various stages of the process.
 This, however, is typically not the case.
 Experts that specialize in specific parts of the recruiting process are able to develop cost-effective and results-driven strategies.
 In addition, hiring techniques, such as proactive sourcing, which is not part of the 360-recruitment model, can improve time-to-hire rates.
-This level of data-driven recruitment will not only improve the overall recruitment process but can help save the company both time and money.
+This level of data-driven recruiting will not only improve the overall recruitment process but can help save the company both time and money.

-Why a Recruitment Strategy Isn’t a One-Size-Fits-All Approach Anymore
+Recruitment Isn’t a One-Size-Fits-All Approach Anymore

 In the past, the full-cycle approach worked well for many companies.
 Several things, however, have changed dramatically in the recruiting industry.
 First, there has been a dramatic shift from an employer-driven market to a candidate-driven market.
 Secondly, the surge in social media use and the number of job board sites have forever changed sourcing.
 Finally, the low unemployment rates have reduced the number of candidates actively looking for jobs, which makes sourcing passive candidates crucial.

 This has pushed the need for employers to set themselves apart from their competitors and to provide the ideal candidate experience.